DevicePrep™

 Wrap up

-Once the DevicePrep Webcam Test shows a steady preview, open your meeting app and confirm video appears there too.
-Run the Pre-Call Test to check mic and speakers so the full setup is ready before your next call.
+When Webcam Test shows a steady preview, open your meeting app and confirm video appears there too.
+If the app still fails, it’s almost always app-level device selection or a privacy block.
+Run the Pre-Call Checklist to confirm mic and speakers before your next call.

 Related guides